deepkn/awwasm-wasmparser/README.md

 # awwasm-wasmparser
-A fork of wasmparser for use with the AwWasm runtime
+a fork of [wasmparser](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wasmparser) from Wasmtime runtime, with `no_std` support added and more features to support AwWasm runtime.